 Classes are taught by scholars and practitioners who are experts in their fields, have a passion and demonstrated aptitude for teaching, and have undergone background checks and University Protection of Minors training.

 Instructor biographies appear at the bottom of each course page, though please note that not all instructors listed for a course teach all sections of that course.

 The Immersion Programs are academically rigorous; however, courses do not carry college credit.

 Grades are not assigned.
 Rather, upon successful participation of the program, students receive an official Columbia University Certification of Participation and written evaluations from their instructors.

 Instructors comment candidly and constructively on students’ performance, as demonstrated by their in-class participation and submitted work.
 Students are evaluated on their effort, participation, proficiency in their assignments, their progress over the duration of the class, and their potential for future work in the pertinent field and in college.

 Successful participation is determined by the instructors in consultation with program administration.
 Successful participation is based on attendance, class participation, satisfactory completion of assignments, and adherence to the program's community standards.

-Evaluations and Certifications of Participation are typically issued by mid October.
+Evaluations and Certifications of Participation are typically issued by mid-to-late October.

 Because learning in our courses is so much based on what goes on in the classroom and because the sessions are so short in duration, it is important that students attend all or virtually all class sessions.
 A student who misses multiple class sessions may not receive a Certification of Participation, even if those absences are excused.
 Unexcused absences can lead to dismissal from the program.
 Attendance is carefully monitored, and in most cases we will contact the parents when a student misses class.